NCDgov/ncd-site/_posts/2001-03-15-inclusive-federal-election-reform.md

 ---
 March 15, 2001

-WOne of the fundamental rights guaranteed to Americans is the right of voting through a secret ballot.
+**Washington, D.C.--**One of the fundamental rights guaranteed to Americans is the right of voting through a secret ballot.
 However, this right is often denied to Americans with disabilities and other disenfranchised groups, such as senior citizens, people from diverse cultures, and those who have low incomes.
 Statistics1 show that for 35 million voting-aged citizens with disabilities:

 * 14 million people of voting age who have a disability are unregistered voters
 * People with disabilities vote at a rate 11 percent lower than the general population